lrotermund/blog/content/data-protection.md

 The person responsible for data processing is Lukas Rotermund, Kohlenstr.
 7, 34121 Kassel, Germany.
-You can reach me by telephone at 01779378847, by e-mail at lukas.rotermund@live.de or by post at Kohlenstr.
+You can reach me by telephone at 01779378847, by e-mail at lukas.rotermund[at]live.de or by post at Kohlenstr.
 7, 34121 Kassel, Germany.

 ## Data security